considonet/g-build/README.md

 Starting from G-Build 4.0 `webpack.coreJsVersion` and `webpack.usagePolyfills` settings are removed from the G-Build config file and are no longer supported.
 Instead please use [Babel configuration](https://babeljs.io/docs/en/configuration) to handle all the settings related to JS and TS transpilation).

-To maintain compatibility with the setup of G-Build prior to version 4.0 we have prepared a dedicated Babel preset (`npm install` or `yarn` `@considonet/babel-preset-typescript`) that has to be installed as a project dev dependency.
+To maintain compatibility with the setup of G-Build prior to version 4.0 we have prepared a dedicated Babel preset (`@considonet/babel-preset-typescript`) that has to be installed as a project dev dependency.
 Then the following Babel setting should be sufficient:

 ```json
 {